 - WBCDMA (3G) and LTE (4G) devices must comply with AS/CA S042.1 and AS/CA S042.4.

 - Satellite Phones must comply with AS/CA S042.1.

 - Other applicable ACMA RCM test standards may also apply for SAR/EMR, EMC, Radiocommunications, Safety, and MEPS

 - Power Adapters or Chargers must be RCM certified and registered on the ERAC National Database.

-ACMA Compliance is mandatory for mobile phones (cell phones), modems, GPS Trackers etc, and any device connecting to the mobile phone network, or to a satellite service.
+ACMA Compliance is mandatory for mobile phones (cell phones), modems, GPS Trackers, etc, and any device connecting to the mobile phone network, or to a satellite service.
 Determination of the requirements is a complex task fraught with risk.
-EMC Technologies can advise and guide you and assess the reports, documents and the administrative steps required for ACMA RCM certification and RCM compliance.
+EMC Technologies can advise and guide you and assess the reports, documents, and administrative steps required for ACMA RCM certification and RCM compliance.

 EMC Technologies can perform all testing to wireless telecoms standards, prepare your ACMA DoC, complete the ACMA approval or ACMA certification and act as your Local Representative in Australia for RCM compliance purposes.